lanacaplana/lanacaplana.github.io/site/content/post/Understand-distributed-org/index.md

 ---
 title: A key to understand a distributed organization best
-description: "In this page, we will explain what featured images are and show you some examples how to add a featured \
-image for a page."
+description: "A key to understand a distributed organization best"
 date: 2023-01-11
 featured:
   url: thumbnail.png